What is financial aid?

 How is financial aid eligibility determined?

 When you complete and submit a FAFSA, the Federal Processor calculates an Expected Family Contribution, or EFC.
 The formula takes into account factors such as family income, assets, number of dependents, number in college, as well as other factors.
+Your GPA and ACT scores are also used to determine the amount of aid you will receive.

 What is a financial aid package?